j2ibeo/git101/README.md

 # Git101

-Git101 repo is just a review and matery of git workflow...
+Git101 repo is just a review and mastery of git workflow...

 # Lessons: